 Over-the-counter (OTC) markets are subject to less governmental regulation and supervision of transactions (in which many types of financial derivative instruments and structured products are generally traded) than organised exchanges.
 In addition, many of the protections afforded to participants on some organised exchanges, such as the performance guarantee of an exchange clearing house, may not be available in connection with transactions carried out on OTC markets.
-Therefore, a Sub-Fund entering into transactions on OTC markets will be subject to the risk of the counterparty's insolvency, bankruptcy or default or a delay in settlement due to a credit or liquidity problem affecting the counterparty, as well as the risk that its direct counterparty will not perform its obligations under the transactions that the Sub-Fund will sustain substantial losses as a result.
+Therefore, a Sub-Fund entering into transactions on OTC markets will be subject to the risk that its direct counterparty will not perform its obligations under the transactions.

 In addition, certain instruments traded on the OTC markets (such as certain customised financial derivative instruments and structured products) can be illiquid.
 The market for relatively illiquid investments tends to be more volatile than the market for more liquid investments.
-These risks may have adverse impact on a Sub-Fund and its investors.